mnot/I-D/stakeholder-rights/draft.md

 protocols are extended and evolved.

-In doing so, we seek to enable "the tussle" {{TUSSLE}}; that is, our protocols (and therefore the code that implements them) should not attept to establish the law, as Lessig says, but instead aspire to serve as a level, well-defined playing field where society's back-and-forth over the Internet can take place.
+In doing so, we seek to enable "the tussle" {{TUSSLE}}; that is, our protocols (and therefore the code that implements them) should not attempt to establish the law, as Lessig says, but instead aspire to serve as a level, well-defined playing field where society's back-and-forth over the Internet can take place.